sebosp/terraform/README.md

 teams to work concurrently.

 ### Tagging
-A series of default tags are set on variables.tf
+A series of default tags are set on `variables.tf`
-TODO: Test workspaces for different accounts.

-###Auth
+### Auth
-Auth is provided by loading environments based on the environment variable The loading of different AWS envs is accomplished by using, in docker image:
+Provided by loading environments based on the environment variable The loading of different AWS envs is accomplished by using, in docker image:
  [sebosp/tvl](https://github.com/sebosp/tvl) the variable `TARGET_ENV`.
 This variable maps to a file in `~/envs/$TARGET_ENV` in the host filesystem.